Aims & Objectives

 The Brewers Association has commissioned research into the economic contribution of the beer industry in Australia and drawn upon research by independent and authoritative bodies on consumption trends and health issues.

-The lack of knowledge about beer can contribute to government apathy in considering the negative impact on the industry when introducing new regulation.
+The lack of knowledge about beer can contribute to government apathy in considering the negative impact on the sector when introducing new regulation.
 It also feeds negative and often ill-informed media commentary about alcohol and beer.

 Striving to balance the political and public discussion in an informed way can, in turn, better guide and inform evidence-based and targeted policy responses.